s1seven/schema-tools/README.md

 ## Creating new releases

+To first see what will be released, run `nx release --dry-run`.

+Note: releases should only be created on `main`.

 To release new versions of the schema-tools packages, run `nx release`.
-This will automatically bump package version numbers, generate changelogs and release on npm.
+This will automatically bump package version numbers, generate changelogs, create github releases and release on npm.

 ## License